 Some accounts appear inactive even if they still log in occasionally, especially when users only browse but never tweet or like anything

-Twitter’s Inactive Account Policy in 2025
+X’s Inactive Account Policy in 2026 (Official Rules)

 Why Inactive Followers Matter for Businesses